the History of Jews in Sicily: from the fall of jerusalem to THE present

 The first problems for the Jews of Sicily came from the Crusaders.
 They began to persecute them.
 This did not persuade them to leave their homeland.

-The ruling King Frederick tried to help the situation.
+The ruling King, Frederick, tried to help the situation.
 Still, times started to change for the worse.

 The happy days of coexistence with the Arabs and Normans were a thing of the past.
 The future didn't look too bright for the Jews - either in Sicily or elsewhere in Europe.

 Systematic persecution of the Jews began.
-In many ways, this resembles the events of half a millennium later, in Nazi Germany.
+In many ways, this resembles the events of half a millennium later in Nazi Germany.

-Jews were forbidden all relations with Christians.
+Jews were forbidden from all relations with Christians.
 They were also forced to wear the star of the six-pointed star as a sign of their religion.
 And they had to move to their own ghettos.

-Serious persecutions were carried out, particularly in Erice, Catania, and Syracuse.
+Severe persecutions occurred, particularly in EriceCatania, and Syracuse.

 Moses